Interdisciplinary Health Education Learning Program (IHELP)

 We are no longer accepting applications for the 2021 - 2022 term.
 The application deadline for 2022 - 2023 term is October 15, 2021.

-Vision For IHELP at Mercy College
+Vision For IHELP at Mercy University

 Our vision for the IHELP Fellowship program, is to support students’ from different racial, ethnic, cultural, geographic, religious, linguistic, and class backgrounds and different genders and sexual orientations and will have increased knowledge, skills, and practice in settings that provide services for children, adolescents, and transitional-aged youth who are at risk for behavioral health disorders in high need high demand areas, particularly in Bronx County in New York City.